stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 **Starting state**: ⏱ Period Clock: Stopped, ⏱ Jam Clock: Stopped or timing Team Time Out

 1. Ensure Watch 1 (the period clock backup) is stopped immediately at the fourth whistle of the first set of four whistle blasts that marked the stoppage of play.
+1. Perform the appropriate ongoing visual cue for the type of play stoppage.
+(See [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf)).
-2. Verify the scoreboard period clock and communicate any required adjustments to the scoreboard operator.
+1. Verify the scoreboard period clock and communicate any required adjustments to the scoreboard operator.
 See under **Correcting the period clock**.
 3. At the conclusion of the stoppage of play, execute the steps under **Before each jam that does not directly follow another jam**.

 ---